 There’s a good reason that tea tree oil has been showing up more and more in our favorite shampoos.
 A natural cleanser, tea tree oil supports hair health without the use of chemicals, making it an ideal ingredient for restoring hair to its natural beauty and shine.

-In addition to promoting hair health, tea tree oil can also keep your scalp healthy.
-Tea tree oil helps to reduce itchiness and flakiness and fights the buildup of residue on the surface of the scalp.
-Gary Goldenberg elaborates, "It helps eliminate accumulation of dead skin layers and scale.
+In addition to promoting hair health, tea tree oil can also keep your scalp healthy as it helps to reduce itchiness and flakiness and fights the buildup of residue on the surface of the scalp.
+Gary Goldenberg elaborates, "It helps eliminate the accumulation of dead skin layers and scale.
 It also has strong antimicrobial properties making it an effective agent for fungal infections of the scalp."

-While there’s no substitute for allergy medication if you’re dealing with a serious aversion, tea tree oil can help to combat the redness and itchiness that often accompany an allergic reaction: "Tea tree oil is thought to help reduce inflammation by reducing certain markers of inflammation including interleukin 1,8 and 10," says Garshick.
+While there’s no substitute for allergy medication if you’re dealing with a serious aversion, tea tree oil may help to combat the redness and itchiness that often accompanies an allergic reaction: "Tea tree oil is thought to help reduce inflammation by reducing certain markers of inflammation including interleukin 1,8 and 10," says Garshick.

-Many hand sanitizers rely on alcohol and chemical ingredients, but tea tree oil’s power comes from its natural antibacterial properties.
+Many hand cleansers and sanitizers rely on alcohol and chemical ingredients, but tea tree oil’s power comes from its natural antibacterial properties.
 Keep an ounce or two on hand for germ-related incidents.
 Keep in mind though, "It is best to follow guidelines when using hand sanitizer," Garshick warns.
 The CDC recommends an alcohol-based sanitizer that contains at least 60 percent alcohol.